Grilled Artichokes & Stems with Tarragon Garlic Butter, a edible extension of the heart

 - 2 small Lemons

-- 1/4 c preferred Vinegar (we'll mostly use Rice Wine Vinegar, but any vinegar will work)
+- 1/4 cup preferred Vinegar (we'll mostly use Rice Wine Vinegar, but any vinegar will work)

-- Bring a large stock pot 3/4 filled with water to a boil.
+- Bring a large stock pot 3/4 filled with water and the 1/4 cup of salt to a boil.
 While the water heats, trim the artichokes.
 Cut off the stems, and cut them into manageable lengths (usually in half).
 Peel the outer layer of the stems and rub with half of a lemon.
 Trim the top third off of the artichokes, then trim the tips of the remaining leaves.

-- Combine olive oil, vinegar, and 1 T of garlic in a plastic bag large enough to marinate the artichokes and stems.
+- Combine olive oil, vinegar, and about 1/3 of the garlic in a plastic bag large enough to marinate the artichokes and stems.
 Add artichokes and stems to the marinate, toss to coat, and allow to marinate 30 minutes to an hour.

 - Heat a grill set up for direct heat.
 Remove artichokes and stems from marinade (reserving the marinade to make sauce) and grill artichokes and stems until lightly charred, about 5 minutes.